 According to several business surveys, a server outage can cost $8,000 per hour.
 You could lose a lot more than just cash – server downtime not only impacts sales but customer loyalty, employee morale, and brand reputation.

-The primary cost of server downtime is revenue and business productivity.
-Further studies and research on brands and businesses indicate that human error comes first when it comes to losing market credibility and reputation, but security flaws are at a close second.
-While the first one can be prevented much easier thanks to continuous staff training and development, the second one is more dependent on technology.
-When your business operates using outdated tech, your brand becomes much more susceptible to encountering unwanted issues.
+The primary cost of server downtime is revenue and commerce productivity.
+Assist studies and research on brands and businesses indicate that human blunder comes to begin with when it comes to losing market credibility and reputation, but security flaws are at a near second.
+Whereas the first one can be avoided much less demanding thanks to continuous staff training and development, the second one is more dependent on technology.
+When your business works using outdated tech, your brand becomes much more vulnerable to encountering unwanted issues.

 Recovering from server downtime is not easy.
 There is an array of costs that come with recovering certain information, determining the root cause, dealing with their respective consequences, and the stress of coming up with a thorough damage report.